sengirab/ngAutocomplete/README.md

 ```

 # Changelog - (Read before updating.)
+## [1.3.9] - 2017-07-20.
+### Styling
+- There's a new element `span.ng-autocomplete-dropdown-icon` this replaces the dropdown icon i did with css only.
+### Other changes
+- Increase of internal performance.
+- Had some issues with Element refs. #fixed.
 ## [1.2.8] - 2017-07-15.
 ### New Functionality.
 - It's now possible to instantiate CreateNewAutocompleteGroup with an empty array and set its value later.
 This can be useful